 Trading against the current trend can be very profitable, as it is possible to cash in on the new trend right at the beginning before the rest of the market catches up.
 This is of course also a risky strategy, as there is no guarantee that the market will turn when you think it may do.
 Risk management strategies are therefore vital when adopting this use of Bollinger band strategy.

 Bollinger bands overview on nextmarkets

-Although an understanding Bollinger band strategy alone will not ensure that your trades are completely foolproof, they will certainly allow you to get your trades off the ground and to begin investing smartly.
+Although an understanding of the Bollinger band strategy will not ensure that your trades are completely foolproof, they will certainly allow you to get your trades off the ground and to begin investing smartly.
 Open a nextmarkets account today and see for yourself whether the Bollinger bands strategy works for you.